 Here are a few pointers to make the most of your experience:

-- Make sure you collect a FASTPASS World of Color ticket for each person in your party.
+- Make sure you collect a FASTPASS World of Color ticket for each person in your party early in the day.
 You can only get one per day.

 - If there are two shows, make sure the showtime you want is being distributed BEFORE you collect the FASTPASS.